Entry Level Recruitment information for candidates

 Keep your details up to date

-ELR candidates are responsible for advising the ELR service of any changes in their circumstances that could affect their employment opportunities, for example:
+ELR candidates are responsible for updating their profile as these circumstances could affect employment opportunities, for example:

 - newly acquired skills or work experience, or